The impact of Self-Interacting Dark Matter on the Intrinsic Alignments of Galaxies: Introduction

 Despite the success of the cold and collisionless dark matter paradigm (CDM), we know very little about the particle nature of dark matter, other than its interactions with the Standard Model (protons, neutrons, neutrinos, etc.) must be exceptionally weak.
 Interestingly, the self-interaction of dark matter is not constrained by the same limits and provides a unique avenue to understand forces within the dark sector without having to assume any coupling to the Standard Model (for a review see \cite{SIDM_review}).
 It is thus crucial to constrain the self-interacting dark matter (SIDM) cross-section, most often normalized by its mass: $\sigma_{\rm DM}/m$.
 Such studies often concentrate on the inner profiles of either high or low mass halos \citep{cuspDraco,Harvey_dwarf,densityProf2,Harvey_BCG,Bondarenko2020}.
 Recently, it has been suggested that the anti-correlation between the peri-centre of the dwarf galaxies and their dark matter central density can be only explained by SIDM \citep{Kaplinghat2019}, resulting in a velocity-dependent cross-section (vdSIDM) with $\sigma_{\rm DM}/m\sim100$cm$^2$/g at the Dwarf Scale, and $\sigma_{\rm DM}/m\sim0.1$ cm$^2$/g at cluster scale \citep{Correa2020}.
 Indeed, this would be consistent with cluster scale constraints that limit the cross-section to $\sigma_{\rm DM}< 0.5$ cm$^2$/g \citep{SIDM_BAHAMAS,Sagunski}.

 In this work, we rely on the adapted BAHAMAS-SIDM suite of cosmological simulations to carry out a study of large-scale signatures of SIDM as probed by galaxies around clusters of galaxies in a model where scatterings are late-time and elastic (without any change to the standard $\Lambda$CDM primordial power spectrum).
-Due to a known mass-dependence of the intrinsic alignments of galaxies and to the limited mass resolution of the simulations \citep[e.g.][]{Piras2018}, we restrict our study to central galaxies alone.
+Due to the limited mass resolution of the simulations, and because alignments are stronger for higher mass galaxies \citep{Piras2018}, we restrict our study to central galaxies alone.
+This ensures that we have a complete sample of well resolved galaxies.
 We specifically demonstrate that the intrinsic alignments of galaxies are sensitive to the nature of dark matter up to scales of several $h^{-1} $Mpc.

 The manuscript is set out as follows: in section \ref{sec:sims} we outline the cosmological simulations used, in section \ref{sec:corr} we set out the correlation functions, section \ref{sec:results} shows our results, in section \ref{sec:disc} we discuss our results and in section \ref{sec:conclusions} we conclude.
 Throughout this paper we assume a WMAP9 cosmology \citep{WMAP9cosmo} with $\Omega_{\rm M} = 0.2793$, $\Omega_{\rm B} = 0.0463$, $\Omega_{\rm \Lambda} 0.7207$, $\sigma_{\rm 8} = 0.812$, $ns = 0.972$ and $h = 0.700$.